twentyOne2x/attnmarkets/docs/product/credit-risk-pricing.md

    - LP burns attnUSD.
    - Receives a pro-rata basket of stables (and, in future, optionally some very liquid PT/YT).

-The UX should hide technicalities (PT/YT, SY) for 95% of LPs, similar to how 3Jane wraps a pool of unsecured credit lines behind a single USD3 instrument [3Jane](https://www.3jane.xyz/).
+The UX should hide technicalities (PT/YT, SY, Exponent orderbooks) for 95% of LPs, similar to how 3Jane wraps a pool of unsecured credit lines behind a single USD3 instrument [3Jane](https://www.3jane.xyz/), as described in the “3Jane Lending & Credit Origination Process” figure in [State of Stablecoins – Messari](https://www.scribd.com/document/901365543/Mesari) and the explainer [Unsecured Lending Agreement 3 – How does Jane change the on-chain market?](https://www.trendx.tech/news/unsecured-lending-agreement-3-how-does-jane-change-the-on-chain-market-1627494).

 ---